devmarkusb/dev/apps/elements_of_programming/README.md

 abstract entity.
 Ex: non-unique would be a number as truth value, any non-zero meaning true.

-Value: is the combination of representation (datum) and interpretion (entity).
+Value: is the combination of representation (datum) and interpretation (entity).

 Value type: a correspondence between a species and a set of datums.